Swedish massage was created by a gym instructor named Pehr Henrik Ling. He started this technique at the Royal Central Institute of Gymnastics.

 - Increases circulation

 Please do not pay for your session until we have booked your appointment in.
-Sessions are 60 minutes.
-Menu shows massage with or without Reiki
+Sessions are 60 or 90 minutes.

 Please check T&C’s on the Prices page.